Michael-Fenn/4155-group1/README.md

 Follow this link to access the deployed site: https://4155-group1.pages.dev/

-Current status doesn't have Heatmap functionality but contains the MapBox integration & parking availability.

-In its current state users are able to interact with the map and explore the various other pages.
-Full heatmap functionality will be complete for sprint 4.
+Change the drop down menus to update the colors of the map buildings as well as the values of the table underneath the map.

 Parking availabilty under the Parking page updates whenever page is refreshed.